Music National 4

 The Music department has, over a number of years been building high quality music technology to support creativity and music writing.

-The Composing Unit is internal assessed and may be externally verified.
+The Composing Unit is internally assessed and may be externally verified.

 Much of the teaching is done through practical work.